Sekhar2004/DSA/README.md

-Contains some easy peasy problem solutions of some DSA Programs
+Contains some easy peasy problem solutions of some DSA Problems